 Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.
+Save the Original Equipment Manufacturer (OEM) spindle nuts and nut locks (if any).

 - •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components. - •Clean and de-grease the spindles and saved components.